rgallegos07/rgallegos07/README.md

 </h1>

-I'm the process of becoming a developer.
+I'm in the process of becoming a developer.
 Always worked in Administration but having fun changing to this world of programming.